mravendi/mravendi.github.io/_posts/tips_lr.md

 using pre-trained models for your tasks by fine-tunning on your dataset.
 In such a case, you should follow the normalization approach of the pre-trained models.

 ### Model Deployment
 After training your ML models, you certainly want to deploy them for an application.
-One the key factors to keep in mind is that to perform the pre-processing steps used during training.
+One the key factors to keep in mind is that to perform the same pre-processing steps used for training.
+For example, if you scaled your training data to the range of [0,1], do not forget to do the same on during deployment.